How to Have the Best Garage Sale

 - If you have sets of dishes, display all of the dishes in each set.
 Avoid putting one plate with a note telling the visitor that there are more.
 Seeing is believing, and they will want to inspect each piece.

-- Tools, lawn equipment, workout benches, etc., will appeal to both men and women, so place them in a high-visible area.
+- Tools, lawn equipment, workout benches, etc., will appeal to both men and women, so place them in a high-visibility area.

 Preparing the Final Stages of Your Garage Sale